-One of the ladies who contacted me was concerned that she hadn’t been given enough sparring to be ready for a fight.
+One of the women who contacted me was concerned that she hadn’t been given enough sparring to be ready for a fight.
 In fact, she had only been able to spar once, ever.
 This didn’t faze her trainers, who were eager to put her in for a fight.
 I had a similar experience in my first gym, where I was getting minimal sparring (once a week, with no constructive observation or feedback at all), yet the trainers persistently asked me to fight.
 I considered it, because I really wanted to fight, but I chose to hold off for a while.
 I wasn’t entirely confident in that gym for various reasons (which led me to pursue training elsewhere), but mainly, I just wanted the first time I fought to be because I wanted to, not because someone else wanted me to.
 I remember someone telling me that if I went in for someone else rather than myself, I would risk having a bad experience and end up resenting the sport, which I think was relevant for me at that time.
 After that, I moved to my current gym, where I felt much more confident about fighting.
 Shortly after that, I had my first fight, and I loved it.

-The most important question that you need to ask yourself before your first fight is ‘do I trust my trainer?’
+An important question that you need to ask yourself before your first fight is ‘do I trust my trainer?’
 If you do, trust that they wouldn’t put you in the ring without giving you everything you need first, and go with it.
 Just listen to them, and there is no reason why you shouldn’t be absolutely fine and have a great time.

 My advice would be to get to a point where you feel confident enough in yourself and your trainer, and just do it.
-I can almost guarantee that regardless of the result, you’ll feel totally hungry to get back into the gym, train harder, learn more and fight again.
+I can almost guarantee that regardless of the result, you’ll feel hungry to get back into the gym, train harder, learn more and fight again.
 Your first fight puts everything into perspective.
 It gives you a reference point from which to move forward, and after that, you can start adding more into your training.

 It’s essential that you have not only the correct physical preparation, but mental preparation, too.
 If your heart isn’t in it, you’re not feeling positive, or you simply just don’t want to fight, you probably aren’t going to perform well at all.
-I’ve experienced this in previous fights, it’s not worth it.
+I’ve experienced this in previous fights, and it’s not worth it.
 This refers back to my previous point about making sure you are fighting for the right reasons.
-On the other hand, if you are positive, confident and focused, nothing can stop you.
+On the other hand, if you’re positive, confident and focused, nothing can stop you.
 Getting yourself to a point where you feel confident enough to have your first fight is not an easy thing to do, and I admire anyone who has the courage to do so.
 The most important thing is taking that first step.

 ‘How Should I Train?’

 As I said before, trust in your trainer and know that they will give you all the preparation you need.
-Try not to worry too much about what you should and shouldn’t be doing, because it will stress you out.
+Try not to worry too much about what you should and shouldn’t be doing, because it will just stress you out.
 You can’t expect to be able to take all of your techniques into the ring the first time you fight, so just make sure you feel fit, comfortable and confident.
 The only thing that I can add from a personal point of view is to spar as much as you can.
 You might feel awesome on the pads, but hitting a person is a totally different thing, and you need to condition yourself to act under the pressure of being hit.
 You will never know how you’ll react in a fight from doing only pad work.
 Even sparring and fighting are two totally different games.
-I struggle to take some of the stuff I do quite easily in sparring into actual fights.
+I struggle to take some of the things I do quite easily in sparring into actual fights.
 As I previously mentioned, some trainers might not think that a large amount of sparring is important, but for me, it’s a must.

 Fight day is different for everyone, but the chances are that for your first fight, you’ll be (for want of a more polite phrase), shitting your pants.
-That’s totally fine (unless you’re LITERALLY shitting your pants, that’s definitely not fine).
+That’s totally normal.
 On one of the shows I fought on, a guy from my gym was having his debut fight.
 On the day, he told me that he had envisioned every situation possible to somehow get out of fighting, even as far as a helicopter landing on the ring.
 While getting my hands wrapped for my first fight, I specifically remember asking myself ‘why on Earth am I doing this?’
 All of these things are totally normal.
 As I was told for my first fight, ‘make it your day’.
 Have everything prepared for you the night before, to make sure that nothing else will distract you.
 That way, you can just focus on fighting.
 Before you know it, it will be over and done with anyway, especially if you’re fighting in Thailand, where all of the preparation seems to be done at the very last minute.
 There’s no messing around; you just get wrapped up, oiled up, have a minimal warm up and get in there.
 I much prefer it that way, because you have no time to be nervous.